Coronavirus (COVID-19) Travel Advice

 Coronavirus - Our safer travel pledge

-If you need to travel for work or other permitted reasons, we have a safer travel pledge to detail all the things we're doing to keep you safe.
+If you are travelling with us. we have a safer travel pledge to detail all the things we're doing to keep you safe.
+See below on 'how we're keeping you safe'.
 Your safety is important to us.

 Travelling with Stansted Express Covid-19 travel advice.